dimzerdevas/bundlers-babel-examples/README.md

-# Playground to understand react
+# Playground to understand bundlers and babel